FairWeb/yii-timeago/README.md

 #Supported locales
 Now supported locales is: en (english), ru (russian), uk (ukrainian).
 In future will be added more locales.

+#Requirements
+* PHP 5.3
+* Yii 1.1.x (tested with 1.1.10 an highter)